-Osteopaths are primary health care practitioners who recognise the important link between the structure of the body and the way it functions.
-Osteopathy is a form of manual medicine which facilitates healing by focusing on how the skeleton, joints, muscles, nerves, circulation, connective tissue and internal organs function as a holistic unit.
+Osteopathy is a form of manual medicine which promotes healing by focusing on how the skeleton, joints, muscles, nerves, circulation, connective tissue and internal organs function as a holistic unit.

 Active Osteopathy is a registered ACC treatment provider, and you do not require a referral from your GP to receive ACC covered treatment.
 Osteopathic treatment is also covered by some private health insurers.

-The Osteopathic approach is unique as it looks at the body as a single unit therefore not just focusing on the site of pain that you come in with but looking at where in the body the problem might actually have started.
+The Osteopathic approach is unique as it looks at the body as a single unit.
+Osteopaths don’t just consider the site of pain but rather, look for the ultimate cause of your complaint and determine where in the body the problem might actually have started.